saicaca/fuwari/src/content/posts/covuni-experience.md

 # Week 1

-For the first week, we got introduced to the unity game engine from scratch.
+For the first week, we got introduced to the Unity game engine from scratch.
-The professors didn't expect you to know anything about unity, so we started with the UI of the editor, first lines in C# for unity, how to run the games, how to fix Visual Studio if the LSP [^LSP]
+The professors didn't expect you to know anything about Unity, so we started with the UI of the editor, first lines in C# for Unity, how to run the games, how to fix Visual Studio if the LSP [^LSP]
 (Language Server Protocol [^LSP])